cristiano-s-r-filho/cristiano-s-r-filho/README.md

 // from low-level systems engineering to high-level application development. use std::collections::HashMap;

-struct Skills {
+struct Skills<'a> {
-    systems: HashMap<String, String>,
+    systems: HashMap<&'a str, &'a str>,
-    web: HashMap<String, String>,
+    web: HashMap<&'a str, &'a str>,
-    cybersecurity: HashMap<String, String>,
+    cybersecurity: HashMap<&'a str, &'a str>,
 }

 impl Skills {
     fn new() -> Self {
         let mut systems = HashMap::new();
         systems.insert(
-            String::from("Rust"),
+            "Rust",
-            String::from("Building robust, concurrent, and high-performance applications with a focus on safety and memory management.
-Experience with async/await, embedded systems, and creating CLI tools."), );
+            "Building robust, concurrent applications with a focus on safety and memory management.
+Experience with async/await, embedded systems, and creating CLI tools.", );
         systems.insert(
-            String::from("C/C++"),
+            "C/C++",
-            String::from("Developing embedded firmware, high-performance computing components, and tackling complex performance challenges.
-I focus on writing clean, efficient, and well-documented low-level code."), );
+            "Developing embedded firmware, and tackling complex performance challenges.
+I focus on writing clean, efficient, and well-documented low-level code.", );
         systems.insert(
-            String::from("Linux"),
+            "Linux",
-            String::from("Systems administration, scripting, and leveraging the command line for automation and development workflows."), );
+            "Systems administration, scripting, and leveraging the command line for automation and development workflows.", );

         let mut web = HashMap::new();
         web.insert(
-            String::from("Python"),
+            "Python",
-            String::from("Backend development using frameworks like Django and Flask, data processing, automation, and scripting.
-I prioritize clean, readable, and maintainable code."), );
+            "Backend development using frameworks like Django and Flask, data processing, automation, and scripting.
+I prioritize clean, readable, and maintainable code.", );
         web.insert(
-            String::from("Networking"),
+            "Networking",
-            String::from("Understanding of TCP/IP, sockets, and network security principles.
-Building network applications and services."), );
+            "Understanding of TCP/IP, sockets, and network security principles.
+Building network applications and services.", );

         let mut cybersecurity = HashMap::new();
         cybersecurity.insert(
-            String::from("Ethical Hacking"),
+            "Ethical Hacking",
-            String::from("Familiar with common vulnerabilities, penetration testing methodologies, and defensive programming."), );
+            "Familiar with common vulnerabilities, penetration testing methodologies, and defensive programming.", );
         cybersecurity.insert(
-            String::from("Cryptography"),
+            "Cryptography",
-            String::from("Implementing cryptographic algorithms and understanding their principles for secure communication."), );
+            "Implementing cryptographic algorithms and understanding their principles for secure communication.", );

         Skills {